canadacow/starflight-reverse/README.md

 ## Building ##

 In theory I have it building on Windows and Linux x64 by way of CMake/Vcpkg.
 I'm working quickly with to get a whole idea of what needs to be done functionality-wise so I strongly suspect the build is broken for a multitude of reasons at the moment.
 You will almost certainly have the most luck with Windows x64 and Visual Studio 2022 Community Edition.

-## What is Starflight and what is this project about? ##

-For complete background on this project see the original [here](https://github.com/s-macke/starflight-reverse#readme).

-For additional information on Starflight and this interesting time in computer gaming, check out the book [Starflight](https://www.amazon.com/Starflight-Exploded-Computer-Gaming-1987-1994/dp/1732355290) on Amazon.